IBM/event-automation/_tutorials/ep-tutorial-4.md

 ### Step 9 : Identify small orders

-The next step is identify small orders.
+The next step is to identify small orders.

 1. Add a **Filter** node to the orders events.